-- We have 19 biomethane sites connected to our network which have capacity to meet the needs of around 151,000 customer homes. - We have both reduced and increased NTS capacity bookings in some areas this year in response to customer information and increased peak demand forecasts across the region respectively. - We are due to be the first network to accept synthetic natural gas (BioSNG) into our network in late 2021 which will be our 20th entry connection. - We are supporting significant industry work to update industry standards around gas quality so that networks can transport a wider range of gases safely and in doing so support decarbonisation. - We are working collaboratively with the other DN's to develop network analysis and modelling capability for hydrogen.
+- We have 20 biomethane sites connected to our network which have capacity to meet the needs of around 156,000 customer homes. - We have a further 6 biomethane sites with booked capacity on our network that would increase the customers supplied to the equivalent of over 190,000 homes. - We have both reduced and increased NTS Offtake capacity bookings in our network this year in response to customer information and increased peak demand forecasts across the region respectively. - We are due to be the first network to accept synthetic natural gas (BioSNG) into our network in late 2022 or early 2023 which will be our 21st entry connection. - We are supporting significant industry work to update industry standards around gas quality so that networks can transport a wider range of gases safely and in doing so support decarbonisation. - We are working collaboratively with the other DN's to develop network analysis and modelling capability for hydrogen. - We are proactively encouraging further green gas connections through our work with the ENA and other networks under GGG.